LunarG/VulkanSamples/vktrace/README.md

 ##Using Vktrace on Linux###
 Vktrace builds two binaries with associated Vulkan libraries: a tracer with Vulkan tracing library and a replayer.
+The tracing library is a Vulkan layer library.

 ###Running Vktrace tracer as standalone server on Linux###
 The Vktrace tracer program can run as a server.
 Then the app/game to be traced